LukeyBSystems/deepstatsdocs/docs/gettingStarted.md

 Right click -> Create -> DeepStats -> Stat Properties.
 This is where you will set default values for your stats, and configure any post-processing.

-The default value will be the initial stat value for all instances.
+The default value will be the initial base value for all instances.
-Use postprocessing to modify the final value of a stat after modifiers
+Use postprocessors to modify the final value of a stat after modifiers.

 Most projects will only need one StatProperties, although it can be useful for debugging to swap this out sometimes, for example if you're testing extreme values of a stat.